preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 1. Bundle adjustment using the `lsqnonlin` in MATLAB is computationally slow.
 2. Gain compensation on large number of images is computationally slow.

+# Adaptation of open source
+Some of the MATLAB functions are adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.

+# Licensing conditions
+This software is being made available for research purposes only.
+Please cite the relevant citations as provided in the main file.

 # MATLAB Central